hci-unstoppable/shopping-cart-site-usability-report/readme.md

 These being: visual overhauls on the overall site layout, complete change of the confirmation page, and fixing the validation issues that our site had.

+Sean Khuon

+My first usability report that I did with my tester revealed some issues with our site.
+Disclaimer but this test was done on my personal laptop as the tester did not have his own device at the time of testing.
+The most distracting issue to him was that our prices would spew out an overflow of decimal places.
+He also had issues navigating the site and found inputting the date for his credit card to be cumbersome.
+The decimal issue would be fixed before the second round of testing by utilizing toFixed to force the prices to display two decimal places.
+My tester also pointed out that the navigation would benefit from previous and next options.
+Lastly, he recommended that after successful completion of checkout that the page redirects back to the homepage.
+The second usability report I did with my second tester was just as useful.
+He managed to successfully break the site which is extremely valuable data as it shows vulnerabilities.
+My second tester recommended that there were some form of validation for the inputted data for shipping and billing fields to prevent fraud.
+He also mentioned some navigation issues namely that for him, the navigation button to go to the shipping page wasn't working correctly for him.
+I cannot explain how that occurred as the navigation button worked fine for other testers.
+Also, he tested this on his own device and with the page not fully maximized which highlighted valuable feedback with how the site looks and operates at a different browser size.
+Overall, both usability reports and tests were extremely useful and some of their feedback were successfully implemented into the site.
+I thank that both testers were willing to let themselves and their feedback be recorded for the sole purpose of this project.

 -----------------------------------------------------------------------------------------------------